1975 San Diego Chargers season: Week 14: at Cincinnati Bengals

 San Diego ended their season as it had begun, with a one-sided loss to an AFC Central team.
 The Bengals led 20–0 before San Diego's offense had even taken the field, scoring a touchdown on the game's opening possession and then adding two more after Young and Fuller both fumbled on kickoff returns.
 When the Charger offense got their chance, they opened with two three-and-out possessions, both of which Cincinnati answered with further touchdowns, running the score up to 34–0 with less than twenty minutes played.

 Wersching kicked a 43-yard field goal, and Freitas found Young for a touchdown shortly after Billy Andrews recovered a fumble.
-The Bengals responded to the mini-comeback with Ken Anderson's third touchdown pass, shortly before halftime.
+The Bengals responded to the mini-comeback with Ken Anderson's third touchdown pass shortly before halftime.
 Anderson was rested for the second half, in which Rice and Mike Williams both recovered fumbles: the first led to a Matthews touchdown, but the offense went backwards after the second and Wersching missed a long field goal.
 A Bengals touchdown was the only score of the final quarter.

-Mike Williams had both an interception and a fumble recovery.
-The Chargers were outgained 316–78 in the first half and 439–188 overall.
+Williams had both an interception and a fumble recovery.
+The Chargers were outgained by 316 yards to 78 in the first half and 439–188 overall.

 Standings

+Awards

+Only one Charger was named to the 1976 Pro Bowl, with tackle Russ Washington a starter on the AFC squad; none were selected for the Associated Press All-Pro team.
+Kelcher did receive some votes for Defensive Rookie of the Year, finishing in fourth place.